echaussidon/desi_ec/README.md

 License :
 ---------

-Feel free to use/modify these scripts while you link and quote them to you work.
-Please contact the author to obtain the corresponding reference.
+Feel free to use/modify these scripts while you link and quote them to your work.
+Please, contact the author to obtain the corresponding reference.

 Python code :
 -------------